-An easy Baked Swai Fillet recipe in a delicious White Wine Lemon Garlic Sauce - great for weeknights and for feeding a crowd at a dinner party.
+This easy Baked Swai Fillet recipe in a delicious White Wine Lemon Garlic Sauce is great for weeknight diners or for feeding a crowd at a dinner party.
 If you can't find swai, you can make this with tilapia instead.

 I brought this baked swai dish to a recent family dinner at my aunt's house, and I wanted to share this super simple recipe with you!

 If you have never heard of Swai, it is sometimes calles Basa.
 It is one of my favorite types of fish, and I really hope you get to try it!